afrey09/reading-notes/401Notes/Class4notes.md

 Videos
 sql vs nosql

 1. How do we treat keywords and parameters differently in SQL syntax?
+Keywords are in all caps and parameters are lower cased.
+Keywords are used as identifiers as table and column names.

 2. Define normalization within the context of schemas and data.
+We have to ensure however we're fetching the data that we bring it into a format that fits that specific table.
+The purpose is to ensure we don't have duplicate data and cause the data to become inconsistent.

 3. Explain the difference between one-to-one, one-to-many, and many-to-many relationships to a non-technical recruiter.
+  One-to-one relationships means that a piece of data in one table relates to one piece of data in another table.
+One-to-many relationships means that a piece data in one table is related to multiple pieces of data in another table.
+Many-to-many relationship means that multiple pieces of data in one table are related to multiple pieces of data in another table.

 Sources:
 https://www.thegeekstuff.com/2014/01/sql-vs-nosql-db/?utm_source=tuicool